RTU-HPR/Telemetry-Data-Analysis/README.md

 # Telemetry-Data-Analysis
-Python code used to generate plots/maps from telemetry data
+Main repository for RTU HPR Team used to generate plots/maps from telemetry data